aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/fields/remove/_index.md

 ## cURL Example

 The following are a few examples of using cURL.
-You can use a sample **Input Document**: [GetField.docx](attachments/885406/1180126.docx).
+You can use a sample **Input Document** [GetField.docx](attachments/885406/1180126.docx).

 {{< tabs tabTotal="2" tabID="2" tabName1="Request" tabName2="Response" >}}
 {{< tab tabNum="1" >}}